 This post contains affiliate links.
 Read the full disclosure here.

-These vegan lemon cookies are a soft, buttery, lemon shortbread with a tangy lemon glaze.
+These vegan lemon shortbread cookies are a soft, buttery, lemon shortbread with a tangy lemon glaze.
 They are easy to make and all you need are 5 simple ingredients!

 I make some form of shortbread cookies every year – but not just around the holidays and Christmas!
 My strawberry shortbread cookies are a regular staple in the summer and lemon shortbread cookies are just as perfect for year-round baking!

-These vegan lemon cookies are so soft, they melt in your mouth and have just the perfect amount of natural lemon flavor!
 You can make them 100% vegan, or if you don’t follow a vegan diet you can even make these using regular butter and milk.

-Why You'll Love These Vegan Lemon Cookies
+Why You’ll Love My Vegan Lemon Cookies

-- These shortbread cookies can be made using fun cookie cutters depending on the occasion - Christmas, Easter, baby showers, bridal showers, or just when you're craving shortbread!
+• These shortbread cookies can be made using fun cookie cutters depending on the occasion – Christmas, Easter, baby showers, bridal showers, or just when you’re craving shortbread!

-- These soft lemon cookies are ready in under 30 minutes, no chill time required
+• These soft lemon cookies are ready in under 30 minutes, no chill time required

-- You don't need a mixer to make these cookies, and they only call for 5 ingredients!
-Yes - 5 ingredients and that includes the glaze!
+• You don’t need a mixer to make these cookies, and they only call for 5 ingredients!
+Yes – 5 ingredients and that includes the glaze!

-- If you don't have cookie cutters, you can use a cup to make round cookies, or slice the dough into rectangular shapes!
+• If you don’t have cookie cutters, you can use a cup to make round cookies, or slice the dough into rectangular shapes!

 Ingredients Needed

-- Flour: this recipe uses all-purpose flour, and hasn’t been tested using other flour varieties.
+• Flour: this recipe uses all-purpose flour, and hasn’t been tested using other flour varieties.

-- Lemon: You’ll need one large lemon for this recipe, and will be using the juice and the zest.
+• Lemon: You’ll need one large lemon for this recipe, and will be using the juice and the zest.
 You can add a little more zest if you’d like extra lemon flavor!

-- Powdered sugar/icing sugar: be sure to use a vegan powdered sugar if following a vegan diet.
+• Powdered sugar/icing sugar: be sure to use a vegan powdered sugar if following a vegan diet.

-- Lemon Juice: lemon juice is used in the glaze for the cookies, and you can use the fresh juice from the lemon or even store-bought lemon juice.
+• Lemon Juice: lemon juice is used in the glaze for the cookies, and you can use the fresh juice from the lemon or even store-bought lemon juice.

 Step By Step Instructions